utkarshtiwari-24/lending_club_case_study/README.md

 # Lending Club Case Study
-> Analyse historical data of loans given to certain employees and the reason behind the defaulted loans
+> Analyze historical data of loans given to certain employees and the reason behind the defaulted loans

 ## Table of Contents